entria/jobs/README.md

 # Jobs
 We have 4 types of Jobs available at Entria Tech Team: **internship**, **backend**, **frontend** and **fullstack**.
+If you indicate an awesome developer, and he/she get hired, we pay you R$ 500,00

 # Internship (only allocated)
 ## Description